dbry/audio-resampler/README.md

            -v          = verbose (display lots of info) -y          = overwrite outfile if it exists

+           Using any of the following options will invoke the audio-stretch functionality that, unlike regular resampling, can result in very audible and annoying artifacts, especially when used with large stretch ratios or with highly polyphonic source material.
+Also, these only work with mono or stereo audio (not multichannel).

+           --pitch=<cents>   = set pitch shift in cents (+/-2400)
+           --tempo=<ratio>   = set tempo ratio (0.25x - 4.0x)
+           --duration=<[+|-][[hh:]mm:]ss.ss> = set a target duration
+                                 (absolute or +/-relative to source)

  Web:       Visit www.github.com/dbry/audio-resampler for latest version and info

 ```

 ## Caveats